carcinodehyde/OCR-Go/README.md

-# gosseractcv
+# OCR GO

-gosseract and opencv implementation
+gosseract and opencv web server implementation using gin gonic as framework

 # How to install